A popular saying in business goes, “Put yourself in your customers’ shoes.”

-An Ideal customer profile (ICP) is an outline of the organization your ideal customer operates in.
-An the emphasis being “ideal”.
-The kind of customer that costs the least to acquire, stays with you for a long time, and becomes an advocate for your brand.
+An Ideal customer profile (ICP) is an outline of the organization your ideal customer operates.
+An emphasis is “ideal”.
+The kind of customer that costs the least to acquire stays with you for a long time and becomes an advocate for your brand.

 - What industry (or industries) are they in?

 - How many people are in the company?